 Windrush Compensation Support Surgeries

-In August 2019, United Legal Access started holding Windrush Compensation Support Surgeries at the Pilgrim Centre in The Meadows, Nottingham.
+In August 2019, United Legal Access started holding Windrush Compensation Support Surgeries at the Pilgrim Centre in Nottingham.

-This came about after being approached by a minister of the local church in the area and being asked to provide legal support to those that the church had come into contact with; people who had been affected by the ‘Windrush Scandal’ and wanted to make applications for compensation to the Windrush Compensation Scheme, for loss suffered due to not being able to demonstrate their lawful right to stay in the UK.
+This came about after being approached by one of the senior ministers of the local church, Clive Foster, and being asked to provide legal support to those that the church had come into contact with; people who had been affected by the ‘Windrush Scandal’ and wanted to make applications for compensation to the Windrush Compensation Scheme.

-As United Legal Access had attended a number of Windrush Roadshows held by the Home Office in Nottingham in 2018 and early 2019 and were planning to provide support in this area, we partnered with the Nottinghamshire Windrush Support Forum to provide legal support and assistance to victims of the Windrush Scandal.
+As United Legal Access had attended a number of Windrush Roadshows held by the Home Office in Nottingham in 2018 and early 2019 and were planning to provide support in this area, we partnered with the Nottinghamshire Windrush Support Forum to provide legal support.

-Since beginning our work around the Windrush Compensation Scheme, thirty-three have accessed the surgeries and twelve people have successfully completed applications to the Windrush Compensation Scheme after getting settled status; a further twenty-two people are either waiting on the Home Office’s Windrush Task Force to deliver their settled status or are being supported by United Legal Access to compile more information together to complete their application for compensation
+Since starting the work, 47 people have accessed the surgeries and 14 people have successfully completed applications to the Windrush Compensation Scheme after getting settled status; a further 16 people are either waiting on the Home Office’s Windrush Task Force to deliver their settled status or are being supported by United Legal Access to compile more information together to complete their application for compensation.

 We have supported people who, by themselves, would not have been able to complete the application form and gather the necessary information to support their claim.
-There is still so much to do and many more people to reach and through our information sessions and clinics in the community, we will reach those who need help and support them through this journey to receive justice for the injustices suffered.
+There is still so much to do and many more people to reach and through our information sessions and clinics in the community, as well as collaborating with community groups, organisations and law firms, we will reach those who need help and support them through this journey to receive justice for the injustices suffered.

 If you need free legal assistance, get in touch now!